-- Verbal rewards as much as possible

-- Stickers

-- Sharing positives with parents e.g. Notes home, positive text messages to parents, speaking to parents, newsletters

-- Weekly Merit (2 from each class, one for learning and one for their learning mindsets)
+- Verbal rewards as much as possible - Stickers - Sharing positives with parents e.g. Notes home, positive text messages to parents, speaking to parents, newsletters - Weekly Merit (2 from each class, one for learning and one for their learning mindsets)

-- Star of the day

-- Dojo Points

-- Class rewards

-- Visit to other teachers/SLT

-- Monitors (Taking responsibility for certain jobs/areas around school)

-- End of term awards for one person for each class, Office choice, Lunchtime choice

-- Year 6 receive academic, values and sportsmanship awards at their leaving assembly at the end of the Summer term.

-- Attendance certificates given out for annual attendance (100%-98%)

-- Lunchtime Super Star of the week
+- Star of the day (lanyard and trophy) - Dojo Points - Class rewards (linked to dojo's) - Visit to other teachers/SLT sharing positive behaviour/learning - Monitors (Taking responsibility for certain jobs/areas around school) - End of term awards for one person for each class, Office choice, Lunchtime choice - Year 6 receive academic, values and sportsmanship awards at their leaving assembly at the end of the summer term. - Attendance certificates given out for annual attendance (100%-98%) - Lunchtime Super Star of the week - End of Year Progress Assembly